Fact-Checking: Medicare Advantage Statements

 MONTAGNE: So Senate Democrats want to cut nearly $120 billion over the next decade to Medicare Advantage.
 And that's the program where seniors get health coverage from private insurers rather than from traditional government-run Medicare.
 Now, Republicans have tried twice to reinstate that money, so far unsuccessfully.
 They say Democrats are making those cuts at the expense of the elderly.
 Let's listen to Senate Republican Leader Mitch McConnell.

-Senator MITCH MCCONNELL (Republican, Kentucky; Senate Republican Leader): They expressly voted to violate the president's pledge, that seniors that like the plans they have can keep them.
+MITCH MCCONNELL: They expressly voted to violate the president's pledge, that seniors that like the plans they have can keep them.
 The president said seniors who like the plans they have can keep them, because you can't cut $120 billion from a benefits program, obviously, without cutting benefits.

 MONTAGNE: Well, is that so?